-Konstantin's field of research is theoretical high-energy physics, with main interests in quantum field theory, string theory and integrable systems.
-During the last few years he has been working on the gauge/gravity correspondence, mainly on non-perturbative aspects of the relationship between gauge fields and strings, and on exact results in quantum field theory that can be obtained with the help of integrability.
+Konstantin's field of research is theoretical high-energy physics, with main interests on quantum field theory, string theory and integrable systems.
+Recently he has been working on the gauge/gravity correspondence, mainly on non-perturbative aspects of the relationship between gauge fields and strings, and on exact results in quantum field theory that can be obtained with the help of integrability.